humancompatible.detect: a Python Toolkit for Detecting Bias in AI Models: Motivation and significance

-With the increase in practical applications depending on machine-learning models and AI systems, new ethical problems have appeared.
+With the increase in practical applications using machine-learning models and AI systems, new ethical problems have appeared.
 One particular problem is the proliferation (or even strengthening) of societal bias.
 Infamous examples of AI bias include hiring algorithms \citep{dastin_insight_2018} or recidivism predictors \citep{julia_angwin_machine_2016}.

 In response, more and more regulatory frameworks \citep[e.g.,][]{ai-act} and related standards \citep[e.g.,][]{10851955,schwartz_towards_2022} require testing for bias, without any clear agreement on the precise definition of said bias.
 Indeed, there are many bias measures \citep{mehrabi_survey_2021}.

 The lack of a single definition of bias is understandable, considering the wide range of applications of AI systems.
 Non-exhaustively: